lifting-bits/rellic/README.md

 Rellic is an implementation of the [pattern-independent structuring](https://github.com/trailofbits/rellic/blob/master/docs/NoMoreGotos.pdf) algorithm to produce a goto-free C output from LLVM bitcode.

-The design philosophy behind the project is to provide a relatively small and easily hackable codebase with great interoperability with other LLVM and Remill-based projects.
+The design philosophy behind the project is to provide a relatively small and easily hackable codebase with great interoperability with other LLVM and [Remill](https://github.com/trailofbits/remill) projects.

 ## Build Status